artemisfowl/slotmonitor/README.md

 Any number of users can be added under the `users` key.
 Each should contain the `name` of the user, the preferred `age` group or the age of the user itself, the `state` as per the listing in Cowin portal, the `district` as per the Cowin portal and then the `chat_id` of the person with the Telegram bot.
 This can be obtained by calling the `getUpdates` endpoint of the Telegram API.

+`enabled` field, if set to true will allow for sending updates to the users, false will not allow for sending the messages to the users.

 ## Configuring the Telegram bot token
 In order to obtain the telegram bot access token, one has to initiate a conversation with `@BotFather` on Telegram and issue the command `/newbot`.
 On doing so